WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 the WebAssembly implementation.
 After a memory segment is dropped its data can no longer be retrieved, so the memory used by this segment may be freed.

-It is a validation error to use `memory.drop` with an active segment.
+It is a validation error to use `memory.drop` with an out-of-bounds segment index.

+A trap occurs if the segment was already dropped.
+This includes active segments that were dropped after being copied into memory during module instantiation.

 ### `memory.copy` instruction